 In particular, I'm interested in running and debugging the binary at /home/kali/firmware/usr/bin/sploit_me.
 If I look at this binary using the file command, I can see that it is a 32-bit dynamically linked ARM ELF binary.

-Since I installed QEMU and BINFMT, I can attempt to run it directly from the command line and BINFMT should automatically invoke QEMU.
-However, the binary fails to run since it can’t find the interpreter at the path /lib/ld-musl-arm.so.1.
+Since QEMU and BINFMT are installed, I can attempt to run it directly from the command line and BINFMT should automatically invoke QEMU.
+However, the binary fails to run since it can't find the interpreter at the path /lib/ld-musl-arm.so.1.

-Furthermore, since this is a dynamic library, I would have issues with this binary running since the libraries in our library path are for X86_64.
+Furthermore, since this is a dynamic binary, there would be additional issues since the libraries in our library path are built for X86_64.

 Addressing Library Paths

-If I export the environment variable QEMU_LD_PREFIX and have it pointing to /home/kali/firmware, then I can now run the ARM binary locally on my X86_64 system!
+If I export the environment variable QEMU_LD_PREFIX and point it to /home/kali/firmware, I can now run the ARM binary locally on my X86_64 system!

 Of course, this binary is called sploit_me, so if I provide a long string of 500 bytes for the argument, it crashes.